bepunpun/attendly/README.md

 <div align="center">

-# RollCall
+# Attendly

 **Attendance that takes itself.**

 Point a webcam at the door.
-RollCall recognizes every face that walks through it, logs the timestamp, and keeps the roster up to date — no sign-in sheets, no spreadsheets, no "did you actually show up" arguments.
+Attendly recognizes every face that walks through it, logs the timestamp, and keeps the roster up to date.
+No sign-in sheets, no spreadsheets, no "did you actually show up" arguments.

 [![Python](https://skillicons.dev/icons?i=python)](https://www.python.org/)
 [![Flask](https://skillicons.dev/icons?i=flask)](https://flask.palletsprojects.com/)